SnowySteki/PDF-to-FXLEPUB/README.md

 The final `.epub` is created beside `pdf_to_fxlepub.py`.
 If a file with the same name already exists, a numbered filename is used instead.

+If you want to add chapters, richer metadata, or make other EPUB edits after conversion, use an EPUB editor such as [Sigil](https://sigil-ebook.com/).

 ## Preview Features

 Before packaging the EPUB, the script opens `preview.html` in your default browser.